Smaug123/fsharp-red-black-tree/README.md

 # Red-black tree

 This is a basic implementation of a red-black tree in F#, which is pretty close to being correct by construction.
+The invariants are imposed at the type level, so that if you have successfully constructed a tree, it is automatically a red-black tree (though we cannot help you get elements the right way round, so we can't guarantee that traversal is in sorted order; that is ensured by property-based and exhaustive testing).

 ## Things to fix